DupieM/duplessismarine_221326_funrun/README.md

    Enter 'npm install' to get all the dependencies

 3. Install latest Expo version </br>
-   Enter '' to get latest version
+   Enter 'npm install expo@latest' to get latest version

 3. Start the Expo server </br>
-   Enter '' to start Expo
+   Enter 'npm start' to start Expo

 To start the Expo app on a phone: